 [5922, 7995, 9757, 4774]

-The AP corresponding to the transmitted BSSID includes the Multiple BSSID element in the Beacon and Probe Response frames it transmits.
-In an HE AP that operates with multiple BSSIDs, there shall not be more than one AP corresponding to the transmitted BSSID.An HE AP shall set MaxBSSID Indicator and Tx BSSID Indicator as defined in 9.4.2.219.
+The BSSID of an AP belonging to a Multiple BSSID set is corresponding to the transmitted BSSID if the AP includes the Multiple BSSID element in the Beacon and Probe Response frames it transmits.
+In a Multiple BSSID setan HE AP that operates with multiple BSSIDs, there shall not be more than one AP corresponding to the transmitted BSSID.
+The BSSID of an AP belonging to a Multiple BSSID set is a nontransmitted BSSID if the AP's BSSID can be derived from Multiple BSSID element present in the Beacon or Probe Response frame transmitted by the AP whose BSSID is the transmitted BSSID.
+An HE AP belonging to a Multiple BSSID set shall set MaxBSSID Indicator and Tx BSSID Indicator in HE Operation element as defined in 9.4.2.219.

 An HE AP corresponding to a nontransmitted BSSID shall set the MaxBSSID Indicator field in the HE Operation element to a nonzero value.
-An HE STA that associates with the[6551] HE AP whose MaxBSSID Indicator field is set to n and whose Tx BSSID Indicator is set to 0 shall decodes the Beacon frame with Multiple BSSID element whose 48 n MSBs of the BSSID are same as the 48 n MSBs of BSSID of the AP with which the STA is associated.
+An HE STA that supports receiving control frames addressed to STAs belonging to multiple BSSIDs (i.e., has Rx Control Frame To MultiBSS field set to 1 in HE Capabilities element) and is associated associates with thean[6551] HE AP whose MaxBSSID Indicator field is set to a non-zero value n and whose Tx BSSID Indicator is set to 0 shall decodesdecode the Beacon frame with that carries the Multiple BSSID element and whose 48 n MSBs of the BSSID are same as the 48 n MSBs of BSSID of the AP with which the STA is associated in order to identify the transmitted BSSID.